 As a result there are several programs out there that teach why this is such an effective marketing approach for start-ups, authors, speakers and entrepreneurs to create PR and promote their business.

-Steve Olsher’s Profiting from Podcasts is a program for non-podcasters and podcasters alike to appear on other people’s shows.
-As part of his site he gives away “lead magnet”.
-This is a free directory and contact information for 670 podcasters whose show you could appear on.
+Steve Olsher’s Profiting from Podcasts was a program from 2018 for non-podcasters and podcasters alike to appear on other people’s shows.
+As part of his site he gave away a “lead magnet”, consisting of a free directory and contact information for 670 podcasters whose show you could appear on.
+At the time, this was a treasure trove for finding shows to be on.

 Podcasters have a built-in advantage